 Ring of Fire is the second generation of looping rides by Larson.
 The predecessor to Ring of Fire was Super Loops, which debuted in the 1970s.
 Super Loops is nearly identical to Ring of Fire only with a few mechanical and cosmetic differences.
 Ring of Fire then debuted in the 80s, giving the ride a more “thrilling” theme.
 Then came Fireball in 1998 which saw the addition of open-topped trains and shoulder harnesses.

 Larson also makes giant models of Fireball with a 72 foot tall loop.
 These ‘Giant Loop’ models seem to be for permanent installations only.
-Several parks have these giant Larson loops.
-Examples include El Diablo at Six Flags Great Adventure, Mardi Gras Hangover at Six Flags Great America, and Brain Drain at Elitch Gardens.
+Several parks have these giant Larson loops including Greezed Lightnin‘ at Great Escape, Mardi Gras Hangover at Six Flags Great America, and Brain Drain at Elitch Gardens.

 First, a video of Majestic Midway’s Ring of Fire.
 This one looks great and runs fast!

 And here’s a video of Powers Great American Midway’s Larson Fireball…without a doubt the fastest run Fireball or Ring of Fire I’ve ever seen.10: Yo Yo | 9: Trabant | 8: Hustler | 7: Cobra | 6: Ring of Fire | 5: Paratrooper | 4: Scat | 3: Zipper | 2: Hi-Roller | 1: Sky Diver | WTCR Home